nnethercote/nnethercote.github.io/_posts/2023-07-11-codegen-units-in-the-rust-compiler.md

 ![Samply screenshot, regex-1.5.5, debug full build](/images/2023/07/11/regex-1.5.5-Debug-Full.png)

-Moving from top to bottom we would hope that the LLVM thread durations get smaller, but this isn't far from true.
+Moving from top to bottom we would hope that the LLVM thread durations get smaller, but this is far from true.
 CGUs 03 and 11 are particularly badly underestimated, and we end up waiting for their threads long after all the others have finished.